Forres Academy - New School Build

 The current site falls within a significant flood area adjacent to the Mosset Burn – planning requirements now take account of future climate change and increased flooding risks and this makes the current site not viable for a full rebuild on the site.
 In addition, to redevelop on the current site would require most if not all the school to decant to temporary modular accommodation for up to 3 years which in addition to adding significant project costs would have an impact on education delivery.

 Existing annual school roll forecasting for the Forres ASG and wider Moray area takes account of future capacity requirements over the next 8 years – birth rate and residential development, which are the key contributors, have been considered in terms of the design requirement for the future school.
+The most recent school roll forecasting figures can be found here and these will be updated in early 2025.

-A further look ahead to 2035 – which takes account of any significant residential development to the east of the town (Lochyhills) – has also been undertaken using historical building output rates.
+A further look ahead to 2035 – which takes account of significant residential development to the east of the town (Lochyhills) – has also been undertaken using historical building output rates.

 The place-based review shared in November 2023 was an initial assessment of the then 3 site options against the new school project strategic objectives.
 It was not intended to determine a preferred site option at that time but demonstrate some early site factor considerations that had been identified could support future site selection process.